 I’d like to welcome back Patricia Cornwell to my blog with another post about DIY cleaning options.
 If you’ll recall, Patricia is a small cleaning business owner, writer and self-proclaimed home improvement DIY expert.
-In the past she has shared information here about the best essential oils for disinfecting, and she also showed us how to make a DIY kitchen cleaning spray.
-Today she’s going to share some more DIY cleaning recipes with us, specifically how to make a homemade laundry detergent.
+She works with a company called Tenancy Cleaning Ealing.
+In the past, she has shared information here about the best essential oils for disinfecting, and she also showed us how to make a DIY kitchen cleaning spray.
+Today, she’s going to share some more DIY cleaning recipes with us, specifically how to make a homemade laundry detergent.

 OK, enough of my babbling!
 Take it away, Patricia…

 Are you sick and tired of spending tons of money on laundry detergent every couple of months?
 And of course, you have to get the more expensive one, because supposedly it is better.

 But have you ever thought about an alternative?

 How about you make your own homemade laundry detergent?
 By making your own, you can choose the ingredients and can make sure that there are no dangerous chemicals that can be a potential hazard for your family.
 Making your own homemade laundry detergent will not only give you peace of mind, but it will also cut your laundry expenses in half.
 It is much more cost-effective to make laundry detergent at home.

 Making a homemade laundry detergent isn’t difficult at all.
 All you need to do is buy several ingredients and mix them together.
 Yes, it does take a bit more time and work, but it is well worth it.